4 August 2026, 14:21

 New trends in immunocastration and its potential to improve animal welfare (Ahmed et al. 2022)

-Authorization for Testing the Immunocontraceptive Vaccine «GonaCon» in Italy (Gazzetta Ufficiale 2022)
+Approval for the trial of the immunocontraceptive vaccine «GonaCon» in Italy (Gazzetta Ufficiale 2022)

-What drives people to hunt, and what psychological effects does killing animals have on the hunters themselves?
-This question has received little scientific attention, but is gaining relevance in light of societal debates about the legitimacy of hobby hunting.
-The following summarizes empirical findings — without generalization and without equating hunting with criminality or pathology, which would not be scientifically tenable.
+What drives people to hunt, and what psychological effects does the killing of animals have on the hunters themselves?
+This question has been little researched scientifically, but is gaining importance in light of societal debates over the legitimacy of hobby hunting.
+The following summarises empirical findings – without generalisation and without equating hunting with crime or pathology, which would not be scientifically tenable.

-Hunting motivation: Studies from North America and Northern Europe show that hobby hunters exhibit different motivational profiles: food procurement, nature experience, social bonding, and — among some respondents — the pleasure of killing itself (“harvest motivation”).
-This latter group shows, in survey-based studies, a higher tolerance for animal suffering and a stronger identification with dominance over nature.
-These findings come from self-report studies and cannot be generalized to all hunters.
-(Why Men Trophy Hunt: Showing Off and the Psychology of Shame, Psychology Today; Psychological and Sociological Differences Between Hobby Hunters and Non-Hunters)
+Hunting motivation: Studies from North America and Northern Europe show that hobby hunters exhibit different motivational profiles: food procurement, experiencing nature, social bonding and – among some of those surveyed – the pleasure of killing itself (“harvest motivation”).
+In survey studies, the latter group shows a higher tolerance towards animal suffering and a stronger identification with dominance over nature.
+These findings stem from self-report studies and cannot be generalised to all hunters.
+(Why Men Trophy Hunt: Showing Off and the Psychology of Shame, Psychology Today; Psychological-Sociological Differences between Hobby Hunters and Non-Hunters)

 More on this: The Hobby Hunter in the 21st Century